Summary

 Business Value

-With OkTY already positioned to give away a subscription's worth every month, the value deposited into the user's account from sign up, simply comes from the first month's data dividend.
+This does not cost OkTY anything extra, With OkTY already positioned to give away a subscription's worth every month, the value deposited into the user's account from sign up, simply comes from the first month's data dividend.

-Shipped solutions pt.2
+Shipped solutions Part 3

 Making Data Trades, feel natural.